Hostas are a very forgiving plant but hostas in pots do need some care over the winter.

 The smaller the pot, the more likely the hosta will freeze solid without some sort of protection.
-Although the hypertufa (cement) container above can withstand freezing temperatures, these mouse eared hostas may not.
+Although the hypertufa (cement) container above can withstand freezing temperatures, these mouse-eared hostas may not.

-Here's some options for making sure they make it through the winter months.
+Here are some options for making sure they make it through the winter months.